Contract signature authority information

 Even where an employee has signature authority, contracts for the purchase of goods and services should be referred to the Department of Purchasing.
 Contracts related to a grant or sponsored project must be administered through Research Services and Sponsored Programs.

 Before the university may enter into a contract, it may be necessary to go through a competitive bidding process.
 Examples of some contracts that are subject to competitive bidding are as follows.
-Any purchase of construction contracts in excess of $50,000, purchase of goods in excess of $25,000, and the purchase of services in excess of $50,000 all must be by competitive bid.
-Purchases of goods and services for amounts between $25,000 and $500,000 must be reported to the Board of Trustees.
+Any purchase of goods in excess of $75,000, and the purchase of services in excess of $100,000 all must be by competitive bid.
+Purchases of goods and services for amounts between $75,000 and $500,000 must be reported to the Board of Trustees.
 Purchases of goods or services that exceed $500,000, with limited exceptions, must receive prior approval of the Board of Trustees.
-For more information about competitive bidding and contracts subject to competitive bidding, please contact the Department of Purchasing and review University Rule 3359-3-01.
+For more information about competitive bidding and contracts subject to competitive bidding, please contact the Department of Purchasing and review University Rule 3359-3-07.

 If you still have questions about contract signature authority after referring to the relevant policy, please contact the Office of General Counsel.

 |Rules Granting or Referencing Signature Authority

 |Senior Vice President and Chief Financial Officer (CFO)